 - Parents control the contact list on Messenger Kids

-- Whenever kids receive a friend request, that request is sent to their parents to either approve or deny
+- All friend requests are sent to the parent’s Facebook account to either approve or deny

 Why should parents care?

 - Students don’t need a phone number to create a Messenger Kids account

 - Creating a Messenger Kids account doesn’t create a traditional Facebook account for your student

 - Parents manage their student’s Messenger Kids account through their personal Facebook account